rmscode/binary-garden/docs/hardware/raspberrypi.md

 You have two options for setting up DietPi - guided and automatic.
 Guided setup is pretty self explanatory as it will walk you through all of the basic options once you boot the Pi with the SD card.
 Below are the steps for automatic setup.

-1. Leaving the SD card in your computer, navigate to the 126 MB boot partition on the SD card in Windows Explorer and open the `dietpi.txt` file.
+1. Leaving the SD card in your computer, navigate to the 126 MB boot partition on the SD card in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
     - Note: Of the two that you will see, this is the FAT32 formatted partition.
 The other is formatted in a linux filesystem and is not accessible in Windows.
 2. Copy and paste the contents from below into `dietpi.txt`, adjust the following options, and save.
     - `AUTO_SETUP_GLOBAL_PASSWORD` - Affects "root" and "dietpi" users and is used by dietpi-software for installs which require a password (e.g. web dashboard).
 During first run setup, the password is removed from this file and instead encrypted and saved to root filesystem.